gds-data-school/katacoda-scenarios/mongodb/step_aggregation.md

 ### Exercise 3
-Create an aggregation query to get all the actors ordered by the ones that appeared in more movies.
+Create an aggregation query to get all the actors ordered by the descending count of the movies in which they acted.

-The output must have these first lines with this structure
+The output must have this first line, with this structure
 ```
 { "actor" : "Harold Lloyd", "count_movies" : 190 }
 [...]